- A B2B buyer’s journey has three distinct stages:

 SEO plays an important role at Consideration stage of the buyer’s journey.
 Just like Awareness stage, you should target keywords your buyer is going to use at this stage.
 You can start engaging with the buyer on social channels also, using what you already know about her.

 Let’s see what Tracy is doling in the consideration stage of her buyer’s journey.

-As she visits the company sites and collects more information, the software vendors also get more information about her needs and context.
+As she visits the company sites and collects more information, the solution providers also get more information about her needs and context.
 They start showing her more relevant information that would help her make a decision.
 They can show her ads on social media and other sites using Re-marketing, send personalized emails and messages on social media.
-She sees information such as:

 With her research complete, she is ready to move to the next stage of her buyer’s journey.

 This is the final stage in your B2B buyer’s journey.
 At this stage, the prospect’s goal is to pick a solution that best meets the needs and budget.

 Let’s see how Tracy makes her buying decision.

 CASE STUDY : Outsourcing buyer’s Journey – Decision Stage

 By now, Tracy has all the information she needs to discuss her shortlisted options with her boss, the CEO of the company.